South Shore Line Airport Realignment: Continued debate

-Finalizing of plans
+Finalization of plans

 In late 2024, NITCD head Michael Noland publicized the rail operator's intent of breaking ground on the project in early 2026 and completing the project sometime the following year.
 He also said that it is expected that travel time savings the new station would bring would be between 13 and 15 minutes, achieving 90 minute running times between the new South Bend Airport station and Millennium Station in Chicago.
 As of February 2025, this was still the preferred timeline for the project if its progress does not experience delays.
 NICTD aims to complete the submission of all design work by October 2025.
 It is hoped that new time savings will compliment the time savings of as much as 30 minutes already created by the completion of the double tracking of portions of South Shore Line trackage between Michigan City and Illinois.

 By the end of 2024, construction cost estimates for a new west airport station had risen to $112 million, with NICTD aiming to secure state and federal funding for the project.
 NICTD is seeking to secure $28 million in funding from local sources, such as the city government of South Bend, the government of St. Joseph County.
 Local sources may also include partnerships with local private institutions (such as the South Bend Regional Chamber of Commerce), organizations, and businesses.
 NICTD has committed $6 million of its own budget towards the $28 million in locally sourced funding, still requiring $22 million more to come from other local sources.
 It is believed that the Northern Indiana Regional Development Authority will likely need to fund a large share of this.
 Concerns about whether the project can obtain federal funding have been raised due to uncertainty caused by the second Trump Administration's impacts on federal spending and the distribution of allocations.